Breastfeeding works on a simple supply and demand principle.

 I found that poppy seeds were a great addition to my lactation cookies, if you are a baker you can use them to garnish bread.

-23. Cow’s milk
+23. Cow’s Milk

-According to some cultures Cows, milk can help increase breast milk supply as it will help hydrate you.
+According to some cultures cows, milk can help increase breast milk supply as it will help hydrate you.

-In some cultures, it is customary for a new mom to drink a large glass of milk with ground nuts and sweetened with honey to help boost milk.
+In some cultures, it is customary for a new mom to drink a large glass of milk with ground nuts sweetened with honey to help boost milk.

 It can also aid constipation in the early days postpartum.